Cccan't You See: Chart performance

 The song charted at number 67 on the UK Singles Chart in September 1984, spending 11 weeks on the chart throughout August and October of that year.
 It would be their only top-75 placing on that chart; their previous single, "Je T'Aime (Moi Non Plus)", had charted at number 84 that April and their subsequent single, "Fetish/Spooky", would peak at number 87 in March 1985.
 "Cccan't You See" re-entered the chart in June 1985 for two weeks, peaking at number 95.

+Reception

+Muriel Gray at Smash Hits said, "What a catchy little dance number.
+The vocals sounds like an 80s Marlene Dietrich, and with the backing of some interesting synths it looks as if it might be a minor hit."

 Usage in popular culture

 "Cccan't You See" was one of the first records to be remixed by Razormaid!
 Productions, a DJ-only service which played both "Cccan't You See" and "8:15 to Nowhere".
 Parlophone released at least ten versions, with Razormaid issuing the original masters sent to them by Parlophone as Vicious Pink: Uncut and announcing more masters in 2004 as Vicious Pink: Uncut 2.

 The song was sampled by Nightmares on Wax's "I'm for Real", which when released as a double A-side with "Aftermath", became that artist's only top 40 UK Singles Chart entry.
-"Cccan't You See" was also featured on the 8th episode of the second series of Halt and Catch Fire.